Complex path simulations of geometrically frustrated ladders: Discussion and summary

 Looking to the future, despite a great deal of progress, standard application of the GTM approach remains computationally demanding, mainly due to the repeated numerical solution of the holomorphic flow equation \cref{eq:holomorphic_flow}.
 In that regard, it would be beneficial to explore optimization techniques over families of analytically defined complex plane manifolds~\cite{Alexandru:2018fqp} or machine learning based approaches for constructing integration manifolds~\cite{Alexandru:2017czx}.

 From the physics front, our results open the door to studies of more involved geometrically frustrated lattice models.
-Natural extensions include approaching the hard-core limit $U\gg t$, and the more audacious goal of addressing the two-dimensional triangular lattice \cite{Zaletel_2014}.
+Natural extensions include approaching the hard-core limit $U \gg t$, and the more audacious goal of addressing the two-dimensional triangular lattice \cite{Zaletel_2014} in the thermodynamic limit.
 We leave these exciting research directions to future studies.